maloymanna/azure-security-powershell/README.md

-# PowerShell scripts for Azure security oversight
+# PowerShell scripts for Azure security monitoring and oversight

 1. List all role assignments for a user access audit
 2. [List all Azure Databricks workspaces](../main/list_all_databricks_workspaces.ps1)